• Skip to primary navigation

 When I lived in South Africa (hot climate) I put the batter in the fridge as a matter of course.
 Here in the UK (cold climate) I don’t bother (unless I’m leaving it overnight).
 I’ve not noticed any difference either way.

-Just make sure that you give the rested batter a bit of a whisk before pouring it into the baking pan.
+Just make sure you give the rested batter a bit of a whisk before pouring it into the baking pan.

 4. Use the correct oil

 You can use lard or dripping if you have it.
-I just use plain old sunflower oil.
+I use plain old sunflower oil.

 You will need about 2 teaspoons of lard or sunflower oil for each Yorkshire pudding.
 This sounds quite a lot, but it doesn’t all get absorbed.
 There should be 1 to 2mm of lard/oil in the bottom of each pan.